-LinkedIn will automatically set your headline to your current job title and company name, but that doesn’t mean you have to leave it like that!
-The headline is the only part of your profile that is displayed in a search, apart from your name and photo.
-Increase the chances of a recruiter noticing you and clicking through to your full profile by changing your headline to something more interesting and memorable.
-Space is limited to 120 characters, so you’ll need to be concise and punchy.
-Think about your USP – what can you offer that other candidates cannot?
-Consider your industry, area of expertise, successes and keywords that will grab someone's attention.
+LinkedIn will automatically set your headline to your current job title and company name, but you can change it to something more engaging.
+We recommend doing this, as it's the only part of your profile that is displayed in a search, apart from your name and photo.
+Increase the chances of a recruiter or new contact clicking through to your full profile by changing your headline to something more interesting and memorable.
+Think about your USP, industry, area of expertise, successes and keywords that will grab someone's attention.

 A unique summary

 This section of your LinkedIn profile is your opportunity to show a recruiter who you really are – think of it as your elevator pitch.
-While a CV can be quite formal, you can let your personality shine through on your LinkedIn profile.
-Explain what you do, where your passion lies and what you specialise in.
-Don’t waste time and space on clichés such as ‘hardworking’ or ‘team player’ - focus on the high-level skills and experience that will really sell you.
+While a CV can be quite formal, you can let your personality shine through when you create a LinkedIn profile.
+Explain what you do, where your passions lie and what you specialise in.
+It's also worth considering adding a call to action, telling people why they should contact you and how.

 Detailed professional experience

-Common mistakes for this section include not adding any detail on your responsibilities and achievements or simply describing what the company does with no reference to your personal input.
-There's no need to include an exhaustive list of every responsibility you've ever had at each company, however.
-Keep it succinct – try to summarise in one or two sentences exactly what you were hired to do, and then briefly expand on this to ensure that the recruiter can really understand the scope of your role.
-Say how many people you managed, what your annual budget was (as long as it’s not confidential) and how many sites or countries you worked across.
+Common mistakes for this section include not adding any detail at all or simply describing what your company does with no reference to your personal input.
+There's no need to include an exhaustive list of every responsibility you've ever had at each organisation, but try to summarise in one or two sentences exactly what you were hired to do, and then briefly expand on this to ensure that the recruiter can really understand the scope of your role.
+Don't forget to add a list of quantifiable achievements in each position.

-The detail you include here will depend on how much professional experience you have – assuming you have a couple of years under your belt, this only needs to be a top-level overview of your qualifications.
-Recent graduates can benefit from adding further detail such as modules completed or scholarships.
-There are also sections for courses and certificates, which are useful for highlighting your industry-specific knowledge, and even internal courses count!
+The detail you include here will depend on how much professional experience you have.
+Assuming you have a couple of years under your belt, this only needs to be a top-level overview of your qualifications.
+More recent graduates can benefit from adding further detail such as modules, projects or dissertations completed.
+There are also sections for courses and certificates, which are useful for highlighting your industry-specific knowledge ‒ even internal courses count!

-Try to add as many relevant skills as possible – this will increase the number of keywords on your profile and therefore increase the number of times you appear in search results.
-While soft skills are valuable, here you should aim for industry- and job-specific keywords, rather than soft skills.
-Look at what other people in similar jobs have listed to ensure that you’ve captured everything.
+Try to add as many relevant skills as possible – this will increase the number of keywords in your LinkedIn profile and therefore increase the number of times you appear in search results.
+While soft skills are valuable, here you should aim for industry- and job-specific keywords.

-The sections above should be completed for every profile, but depending on your experience you may find that other sections are relevant too.
+The sections above should be completed for every LinkedIn account, but depending on your experience, you may find that other sections are relevant too.
 You can add languages, publications, voluntary work, projects and awards, for example.
-Aim to complete as many sections as possible so that LinkedIn rates your profile as All Star.
-You can also personalise your URL and add multimedia.
+You can also personalise your URL and add media.